All about fabric grain – lengthwise grain, cross grain, bias grain, and why grainline is important in sewing.

 How do I find the grain?

-The easiest way is to look at the selvedges.
-If your fabric piece is missing selvage edges, you can test the stretch, remembering that fabric has more give on the cross grain.
+The easiest way is to look at the selvedges and then remember same direction as selvedge is straight grain, perpendicular is cross grain.
+But how do you determine the fabric grain if your fabric piece is missing selvage edges?
+You can test the stretch, remembering that fabric has more give on the cross grain.
+So first look, with a magnifying glass if necessary, at the threads.
+Maybe even mark the two directions of the threads.
+Then stretch in the direction of the horizontal threads, and again in the direction of the vertical ones.
+Whichever way stretches or gives more is your crosswise grain.
 Once straight and cross grains are established, you can pull a thread along the straight grain as a reference for lining up your pattern pieces.

 Side note: I intentionally spelled selvedge two ways in this paragraph, as both are correct spellings, though selvage is the more commonly recognized one in the U.S.